 NYPD officer, Daniel Ciello's involved in some questionable police practices.
-He is approached by internal affairs and in exchange for him potentially being let off the hook, he is instructed to begin to expose the inner workings of police corruption.
-Danny agrees as long as he does not have to turn in his partners but he soon learns that he cannot trust anyone and he must decide whose side he is on and who is on his.Written by
+He's approached by IAB, and in exchange for him potentially being let off he's instructed to begin looking at the inner workings of police corruption.
+Danny agrees as long as he doesn't have to turn on his partners but he soon learns he cannot trust anyone.
+He must decide whose side he's on and who's on his.Written by

 Josh Pasnak <firstname.lastname@example.org>